Authored by the expert who managed and guided the team behind the Turkey Property Pack

 So, is now a good time?

-This is not financial or investment advice, and we do not know your personal situation, so please do your own research and consult professionals before making any purchase decisions.
+This is not financial or investment advice, we do not know your personal situation, and you should do your own research before buying Bursa property.

 Is it smart to buy now in Bursa, or should I wait as of 2026?